 More comment than question: I find it interesting that even if the question has no relationship to my life I still always learn something important in every one of your answers.
 There’s always at least one or two sentences where I think, ‘wow I never thought of seeing it that way.’
 I just wanted to say thanks.

 Thank you so much!
 What writer wouldn’t like a compliment like that?
 And if you don’t mind, I would like to use your comment-not-question as a jumping off point for a discussion about something important.
 Something you referred to when you noted that every blog —regardless of the relevance of the question— seems to be helpful to you.
 I hear that all the time.
 And it speaks to how much the same we all are.

-The range of human feeling that we refer to as emotions are fabricated from language.
+The range of human feeling that we refer to as ’emotions’ are fabricated from language.
 Fear is primal —it keeps us alive.
 It is a feeling.
 Anger is fear turned aggressive and this is used to attack for defensive purposes and possibly for acquiring food.
-Love is what breeds compassion and care which leads to survival which leads to continuing this adventure which is, deep down, the point.
+Love is what breeds compassion and care, which leads to survival, which leads to continuing this adventure which is, deep down, the point.
 But we share all of our feelings with most of the rest of the world, animals included.

-One instance is about literally not existing and the other is about clashing in imaginary psychological space.
+One instance is about literally not existing and the other is about clashing in an imaginary psychological space.
 And yet language causes us to use the same neuro-chemicals for both.
-One can kill us, the other is just something we imagine, and yet we walk around treating them equally simply because our biology hasn’t caught up to our ability to invent things like words, abstract concepts and languages.
+One can kill us, the other is just something we just imagine, and yet we walk around treating them equally simply because our biology hasn’t caught up to our ability to invent things like words, abstract concepts and languages.

 Thanks again for the kind words.
 Have yourself a wonderful day, week, month and year.